A-Fozan/capstone/README.md

 The API will return the following errors based on how the request fails:
  - 401: Unauthorized
  - 403: Forbidden
- - 404: resource not found (note:if the database is empty it returns 404)
+ - 404: resource not found
  - 422: Unprocessable

 ## Endpoints